 Quick Decision Guide

-- Starting a simple app? → Use Navigator 1.0
+Starting a simple app?
+Use Navigator 1.0 (basic push/pop).
+Perfect for learning and small projects.

-- Building a medium-sized mobile app? → Use Named Routes
+Building a medium-sized mobile app?
+Use Named Routes.
+Keeps your code organized as the app grows.

-- Need web support or deep linking? → Use go_router
+Need web support or deep linking?
+Use go_router.
+It’s what the Flutter team recommends now.

-- Working on a complex enterprise app? → Consider Navigator 2.0 or auto_route
+Working on a complex enterprise app?
+Consider Navigator 2.0 or auto_route for full control.

 Understanding the Navigation Stack

-For a deeper understanding of Flutter’s widget system, check out the official Flutter documentation.
+For a deeper understanding of Flutter’s widget system and how screens are built, check out the official Flutter documentation.

 Navigator 1.0 (Imperative Navigation)

-Navigator 1.0 is the classic way of handling navigation in Flutter.
-It’s straightforward and works well for simple applications.
+Navigator 1.0 is Flutter’s classic navigation approach.
+It’s straightforward, intuitive, and works perfectly for simple applications.
+This is where everyone should start.

 Basic Push and Pop Navigation